 Zero-day vulnerabilities: Security researchers feel ignored by Apple

-The vulnerability was an exploitable bug that would have allowed user-installed apps from the App Store to gain unauthorized access to sensitive data that is normally protected by sandboxing or transparency, consent, and control mechanisms.
-According to Apple, these bugs are worth up to $100,000.
+The vulnerability was an exploitable flaw that could have allowed user-installed apps from the App Store to gain unauthorized access to sensitive data normally protected by sandboxing or transparency, consent, and control mechanisms.
+According to Apple, these flaws are worth up to $100,000.
 In total, Tokarev reported four vulnerabilities to Apple.
-The company fixed one of them in iOS 14.7 and the second in iOS 15.0.2.
-Two of the zero-day vulnerabilities are still present in the latest version of iOS 15.
-Apple says they are "still investigating."
-This is not the first time a security researcher has claimed to have been passed over by Apple's bug bounty program.
-In September, a report was published detailing complaints from security researchers that were ignored, not acknowledged, or not paid.
+The company fixed one in iOS 14.7 and the second in iOS 15.0.2.
+Two of the zero-day vulnerabilities remain in the latest version of iOS 15.
+Apple says they are "still under investigation."
+This isn't the first time a security researcher has claimed to have been overlooked by Apple's bug bounty program.
+In September, a report was published detailing complaints from security researchers that were ignored, disregarded, or not paid.
 (Photo by Chor Muang / Bigstockphoto)